 In 1984, the United States Congress passed The Victims of Crime Act (VOCA).
 The U.S. Department of Justice, as mandated by the VOCA legislation, collects fines and fees from offenders convicted of federal violations.
 Each year these federal funds are made available to the various states' crime victims' compensation programs in the form of federal grants.
-The Commission makes application for reimbursement funds in an amount not to exceed 60% of the total dollars received from the court system and paid as compensation to violent crime victims.
+The Commission makes application for reimbursement funds in an amount not to exceed 60% of the total dollars paid as compensation to violent crime victims.